Margaret Lockwood: Return to Britain

 Lockwood returned to Britain in June 1939.
 She was meant to make film versions of Rob Roy and The Blue Lagoon but both projects were cancelled with the advent of war.
 Instead, she played the role of Jenny Sunley, the self-centred, frivolous wife of Michael Redgrave's character in The Stars Look Down for Carol Reed.
 Lockwood later admitted "I was far from being reconciled to my role of the unpleasant girl and everyone treated me warily.
 But as the film progressed I found myself working with Carol Reed and Michael Redgrave again and gradually I was fascinated to see what I could put into the part."

 She did another with Reed, Night Train to Munich (1940), an attempt to repeat the success of The Lady Vanishes with the same screenwriters (Launder and Gilliat) and characters of Charters and Caldicott.
 Rex Harrison was the male star.
-This started filming in November 1939.
+This movie started filming in November 1939.

-She was meant to be reunited with Reed and Redgrave in The Girl in the News (1940) but Redgrave dropped out and was replaced by Barry K. Barnes: Black produced and Sidney Gilliat wrote the script.
+She was meant to be reunited with Reed and Redgrave in The Girl in the News (1940) but Redgrave withdrew, and he was replaced by Barry K. Barnes: Black produced and Sidney Gilliat wrote the script.
 Quiet Wedding (1941) was a comedy directed by Anthony Asquith.
-She was meant to appear in Hatter's Castle but fell pregnant and had to drop out.
-Her return to acting was Alibi (1942), a thriller which she called "anything but a success... a bad film."
+She was meant to appear in Hatter's Castle, but she withdrew because of pregnancy.
+Her return to acting was Alibi (1942), a thriller which she called "anything but a success...a bad film."